Plumsail/forms-docs/Common/designer/containers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Every Wizard container has the following settings:

-SETTINGS
+General

 .. list-table::
     :widths: 10 40

-    *   - InternalName
+    *   - Name
         - Setting utilized by many elements.
-InternalName is similar to ID, it's a unique identifier for the element.
+Name is similar to ID, it's a unique identifier for the element.
     *   - Shape
         - Setting that allows you to change presentation of the Wizard container.
-    *   - OnFinish
-        - A script which will run when the user presses the Finish button in the last step.
-Submits the form by default.
     *   - Next Text
         - Property that holds the text of the Next button.
     *   - Back Text
         - Property that holds the text of the Back button.
     *   - Finish Text
         - Property that holds the text of the Finish button.
+    *   - Finish
+        - A script which will run when the user presses the Finish button in the last step.
+Submits the form by default.